vargacypher/jarvY/README.md

 **JARVY** (dev)

-Jarvy is a lightweight personal assistant under development for raspberry pi.
+Jarvy (jarvis) is a lightweight personal assistant under development for raspberry pi.
 Made in Raspberry pi 2 with Python 3.9 !!!